umbertocicciaa/air-flights-big-data-unical/src/src_frontend/README.md

-# Streamlit Multipage Microservice
+# Streamlit Multipage

-This project is a Streamlit multipage microservice designed for exploring and analyzing data in Parquet format.
+This project is a Streamlit multipage designed for exploring and analyzing data in Parquet format.
 It integrates with an ETL microservice to load and process data efficiently.

 ## Project Structure

 ```
-streamlit-microservice
+src_frontend
 ├── src
 │   ├── pages
-│   │   ├── home.py         # Home page with introduction and navigation
+│   │   ├── airport_analysis.py     # Home page with introduction and navigation
-│   │   ├── explore.py      # Page for exploring data in Parquet format
+│   │   ├── analyze.py              # Page for exploring data in Parquet format
-│   │   └── analyze.py      # Page for performing data analysis
+│   │   ├── annual_analysis.py      # Page for performing data analysis
+│   │   ├── classification.py
+│   │   ├── clustering.py
+│   │   ├── correlation.py
+│   │   ├── dispersion.py
+│   │   ├── explore.py
-│   ├── utils
+│   │   ├── fligth_finder.py
-│   │   └── data_loader.py   # Utility functions for loading and converting data
+│   │   └── mounth_analysis.py
-│   └── app.py              # Main entry point for the Streamlit application
+│   └── home.py                     # Main entry point for the Streamlit application
-├── src-etl-microservice
-│   ├── etl.py              # ETL logic for processing data
-│   └── config.py           # Configuration settings for the ETL process
 ├── requirements.txt                # List of dependencies for the project
 └── README.md                       # Documentation for the project
 ```

 ## Setup Instructions